Paul Lauterbur: The development of the MRI

 Lauterbur credits the idea of the MRI to a brainstorm one day at a suburban Pittsburgh Eat'n Park Big Boy Restaurant, with the MRI's first model scribbled on a table napkin while he was a student and researcher at both the University of Pittsburgh and the Mellon Institute of Industrial Research.
 The further research that led to the Nobel Prize was performed at Stony Brook University in the 1970s.

 The Nobel Prize in Physics in 1952, which went to Felix Bloch and Edward Purcell, was for the development of nuclear magnetic resonance (NMR), the scientific principle behind MRI.
 However, for decades magnetic resonance was used mainly for studying the chemical structure of substances.
 It wasn't until the 1970s with Lauterbur's and Mansfield's developments that NMR could be used to produce images of the body.

 Lauterbur used the idea of Robert Gabillard (developed in his doctoral thesis, 1952) of introducing gradients in the magnetic field which allows for determining the origin of the radio waves emitted from the nuclei of the object of study.
 This spatial information allows two-dimensional pictures to be produced.

+Raymond Damadian's 1971 Science paper on his observation of T1 and T2 differences in cancerous tissue was influential, as Lauterbur wrote in 1986, "… the attention of the medical community was first attracted by the report of Damadian that some animal tumors have remarkably long water proton relaxation times...
+I wondered whether there might be some way to noninvasively map out such quantities within the body."
+Prompted by Damadian's report on the potential medical uses of NMR, Lautebur expanded on Herman Carr's technique on creating a one-dimensional magnetic resonance (MR) image to develop a way to generate the first MRI images, in 2D and 3D, using gradients.

 While Lauterbur conducted his work at Stony Brook, the best NMR machine on campus belonged to the chemistry department; he had to visit it at night to use it for experimentation and would carefully change the settings so that they would return to those of the chemists' as he left.
 The original MRI machine is located at the Chemistry building on the campus of Stony Brook University in Stony Brook, New York.